-Dark night skies are one of the very special qualities of the Cranborne Chase AONB.
+Cranborne Chase's Dark night skies are one of its most special qualities.
 National data continues to show the general loss of dark night skies across the country and an increasing risk of light pollution across the AONB.

-In order to conserve and enhance the quality of our night skies the AONB's Management Plan 2014-2019 has a clear objective to apply for the prestigious Dark Night Sky status for the AONB.
+In order to conserve and enhance the quality of our night skies the AONB's Management Plan 2014-2019 has a clear objective to secure prestigious Dark Night Sky status.

-The venue and date of our next Stargazing event has now been confirmed.
+The venue and date of our next event is as follows:

-New interactive maps offer most detailed ever picture of England’s light pollution and dark skies.
-The most detailed ever satellite maps of England’s light pollution and dark skies, were recently released by the Campaign to Protect Rural England (CPRE).
-They show that 52% of Cranborne Chase AONB is in Band 1 – which is the darkest category.
+New interactive maps offer the incredible pictures of England’s light pollution and dark skies.
+The most detailed ever satellite maps of England’s light pollution and dark skies were released by the Campaign to Protect Rural England (CPRE).
+They show that 52% of Cranborne Chase AONB is in Band 1 – the darkest category.

-Cranborne Chase AONB is in the process of working towards International Dark Sky Reserve status and this new research provides clear evidence that this nationally Protected Area does indeed have some of the darkest skies in the land.
+Cranborne Chase AONB is in the process of working towards International Dark Sky Reserve status and this research provides clear evidence that this nationally protected area does indeed have some of the darkest skies in the land.
 There is, however, no legislation that can be enforced to protect dark night skies.
-To achieve International Dark Sky Reserve status, all those responsible for lighting (Local Authorities, Highway Departments, businesses and individual residents) are required to ensure that light pollution (light escaping sideways and upwards) is reduced to an absolute minimum.
+To achieve International Dark Sky Reserve status all those responsible for lighting (local authorities, highway departments, businesses and individual residents) are required to ensure that light pollution (light escaping sideways and upwards) is reduced to a minimum.

 Dark Sky Pledge

 Help Cranborne Chase AONB gain International Dark Sky Reserve status.
 There is so much that you can do.

 Go to https://www.surveymonkey.com/r/NL375VD and take the Dark Sky Pledge if you’d like to support this work.